 Introduction

 Probation services are a key part of the criminal justice system.
-They are overseen by Her Majesty’s Prison and Probation Service (HMPPS), which is an executive agency within the Ministry of Justice.
+They are overseen by His Majesty’s Prison and Probation Service (HMPPS), which is an executive agency within the Ministry of Justice.

 Probation services are responsible for: